-- (b) Multiple choice

-- (c) Open-ended

-- (d) Leading (giving a clue)

-15) 'Census of India' collect data related to :

-(a) Industry (b) National Income

-(c) Agriculture (d) Demography

-16) Which is the most expensive method of data collection in term of time, money and efforts involved?

-(a) Telephone Interviews

-(b) direct personal investigation tion

-(c) information through ques stionr naires

-(d) information from local so urces 3

-17) th one of these is not ction. a me ethod of secondary data

-(a) Ouestionnaires (b) Interviews

-(c) Observations (d) All of the above

-18) Seco ondary data may include w hich of the following?

-(a) Official documents

-(b) Personal documents

-(c) Archived research data Archived research data

-(d) All of the above

-19) th one of the following it ary data: s no t a mode of collection of

-(a) Questionnaires (b) Personal Interviews

-(c) Telephone interviews (d) Published source

-20) Prim ary data can be collected f rom-

-(a) its source of origin (b) an agency

-(c) a website (d) NSSO

-21) 21) Data collected from NSSO (national Sample Survey are called-

-(a) Primary data (b) secondary data

-(c) primary and secondary d ata b oth

-(d) none of the above

-22) vvnic ch one is not a mode of collecting primary data-

-(a) Direct Personal investigation

-(b) data obtained from Census of India reports

-(c) information through questionnaire

-(d) indirect oral investigation

-23) Pers onal investigation method is not suitable for

-(a) If field of Investigation is very large

-(b) if field of Investigation is Limited

-(c) if greater degree of originality of data is required

-(d) if information is to be kept secret

-24) Whic ch is not a feature of a good questionnaire

-(a) Undesirable questions

-(b) limited number of questions

-(c) proper order of questions

-(d) simple and short questions

-25) Whic ch one is a merit of census method-

-(a) Costly

-(b) It require huge manpower

-(c) not suitable for large area

-(d) investigation is reliable and accurate

-26) meth originally collected in the process of Investigation nod are known as (primary data/ondary data)

-27) and efforts than the

-28) ls a person who collects data for nvestigator (enumerator/respondent)

-29) whic

-- 30) in mailing method questionnaires are filled by (Investigator/informant) - 31) "Collection of primary data is more economic than secondary data". (true /false) - 32) Census method is suitable when area of Investigation is very large (true /false) - 33) Oxford.
+- (b) do not read them carefully.

+- (c) do not send it back.

+- (d) All the above.

+- 14) What type of questions should not be included in a questionnaire?

+- (a) Two-way (b) Multiple choice

+- (c) Open-ended (d) Leading (giving a clue)

+- 15) 'Census of India' collect data related to :

+- (a) Industry (b) National Income

+- (c) Agriculture (d) Demography

+- 16) Which is the most expensive method of data collection in term of time, money and efforts involved?

+- (a) Telephone Interviews

+- (b) direct personal investigation

+- (c) information through questionnaires

+- (d) information from local sources

+- 17) Which one of these is not a method of secondary data collection.

+- (a) Ouestionnaires (b) Interviews

+- (c) Observations (d) All of the above

+- 18) Secondary data may include which of the following?

+- (a) Official documents

+- (b) Personal documents

+- (c) Archived research data

+- (d) All of the above

+- 19) Which one of the following is not a mode of collection of primary data:

+- (a) Questionnaires (b) Personal Interviews

+- (c) Telephone interviews (d) Published source

+- 20) Primary data can be collected from-

+- (a) its source of origin (b) an agency

+- (c) a website (d) NSSO

+- 21) Data collected from NSSO (National Sample Survey Organisation) are called-

+- (a) Primary data (b) secondary data

+- (c) primary and secondary data both

+- (d) none of the above

+- 22) Which one is not a mode of collecting primary data-

+- (a) Direct Personal investigation

+- (b) data obtained from Census of India reports

+- (c) information through questionnaire

+- (d) indirect oral investigation

+- 23) Personal investigation method is not suitable for

+- (a) If field of Investigation is very large

+- (b) if field of Investigation is Limited

+- (c) if greater degree of originality of data is required

+- (d) if information is to be kept secret

+- 24) Which is not a feature of a good questionnaire

+- (a) Undesirable questions

+- (b) limited number of questions

+- (c) proper order of questions

+- (d) simple and short questions

+- 25) Which one is a merit of census method-

+- (a) Costly

+- (b) It require huge manpower

+- (c) not suitable for large area

+- (d) investigation is reliable and accurate

+- 26) Data originally collected in the process of Investigation method are known as (primary data/ secondary data) - 27) are costlier in term of time, money and efforts than the (secondary data/primary data)

+- 28) Is a person who collects data for the investigator (enumerator/respondent) - 29) Is a group of items from universe which represents characteristics of the universe. (investigators/sample) - 30) in mailing method questionnaires are filled by (Investigator/informant) - 31) "Collection of primary data is more economic than secondary data". (true /false) - 32) Census method is suitable when area of Investigation is very large (true /false) - 33) Oxford.
 Astrazencea vaccine recommended for conditional approval.
-Before recommendation and approval, the efficacy of vaccine must have been ascertained on of people for investigation on various age groups (sample/universe) - 34) 60% turnout over 5 days of vaccination.
+Before recommendation and approval, the efficacy of vaccine must have been ascertained on of people for investigation on various age groups (sample/universe) - 60% turnout over 5 days of vaccination.
 The city recorded a turn out of 86% at its centres, the highest for a single day.
 H.T January 25, 2021